Folkwang-ICEM/reaper/README.md

 studios.
 For software that can calculate angles for these from distances, see ambi-speakers.lsp in the Lisp repository.

+For concerts in the Neue Aula (from 14/11/2024) the default deocder should be iem-decoder-neue-aula-5-front-plus-rear-centre-with-fills.json

 Note that as of 2.7.24 the channel order for Folkwang's *Beschallung* team is essentially that which I proposed in order to be approximately Atmos-ready (thanks Charles).
 The channels on the left, below, are the correct Dante